SPAAM-community/AncientMetagenomeDir/assets/documentation/libraries/README.md

 > ⚠️ Mandatory value

-## sequencing_center

-- Name of the sequencing center of the library **as reported in ENA/SRA table**.
-- Check for existing names in `assets/enums/sequencing_center.json`, and reuse existing categories when name on ENA/SRA table is only slightly different.
-- If discrepency between the article and the sequencing center, revert to `Unknown`.
-- If it is an unidentifiable ID, e.g. begins with `SUB<numbers>`, specify as `Unknown`.
-- If you do find a missing centre name or a `SUB<numbers>` ID you can sometimes also find the centre name in the summary header information _above_ the ENA table of the given proejct

-> ⚠️ Must follow categories specified in
-> `assets/enums/sequencing_center.json`

-> ⚠️ If unknown and cannot be inferred from the publication, specify
-> `Unknown`

 ## library_name

 - In most cases this should be the name of the sequencing lab's library as listed on the